Rodney Street, Liverpool: Buildings

 No. 9 was the birthplace of Arthur Clough, a poet born in 1819.
 No. 62 (built 1792–1793) was the birthplace in 1809 of William Ewart Gladstone, Prime Minister of the United Kingdom on four separate occasions through the 1860s to the 1890s, and the home of his father John.
-No. 59 Rodney Street was home and studio to photographer Edward Chambré Hardman from 1947 to 1988, and his wife, business partner and fellow photographer, Margaret until her death in 1969., and is now owned by the National Trust and open to the public.
+No. 59 Rodney Street was home and studio to photographer Edward Chambré Hardman from 1947 to 1988, and his wife, business partner and fellow photographer, Margaret Hardman until her death in 1969, and is now owned by the National Trust and open to the public.
 On the north side of Rodney Street stands the disused Scottish Presbyterian Church of Saint Andrew, built in 1823–1824.
 The body of the church is of a simple two-storey design with round arched windows and stuccoed walls designed by Daniel Stewart.
 The façade of blackened ashlar, designed by John Foster Jr., is an imposing composition of Ionic entrance columns, flanked by corner towers, topped with Corinthian columns and domes.
-In 2012, the former church was renovated and redeveloped to provide en suite student accommodation for 100 students.
+In 2012 the former church was renovated and redeveloped to provide en suite student accommodation for 100 students.